 All analyte spikes were introduced using an instrument grade stainless steel rotometer.
 The spike target dilution ratio was 1:10 or less.
-The CO spike recovery was within the Method D6348 allowance of ±30%.
+The CO spike recovery during the mid-load testing was within the Method D6348 allowance of ±30%.
+The CO spike recovery during the high-load testing did not meet the requirements of Method D6348.
+Carbon monoxide levels were higher than expected and the CO calibration gas concentration was insufficient to accurately determine the spike recovery percentage.